Davinel History, Family Crest & Coats of Arms

-England with the Norman Conquest of 1066.
+Davinel is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
 The Davinel family lived in the county of Derbyshire.
 However, the family resided in Avenelles in the department of Eure, Normandy before coming to England in the just prior to the major flood of Norman emigration in the 11th century.
-CITATION[CLOSE]

 Early Origins of the Davinel family